 - Polarity: Not Specified

-The Electro-Voice EKX-18SP gets good ratings thanks to its big 18" woofer and 1300W amplifier and its most interesting feature is its Cardioid Control Technology which focuses sound projection on to the audience while reducing stage noise.
+The Electro-Voice EKX-18SP gets good ratings thanks to its big 18-inch woofer and 1300W amplifier, and its most interesting feature is its Cardioid Control Technology, which focuses sound projection onto the audience while reducing stage noise.

 It also comes with built-in DSP (Digital Signal Processing) that allows for quick setup and matching, be it with your other speakers or the venue it is employed in.

-And it is relatively light considering that it comes with an 18" LF Driver.
+And it is relatively light considering it comes with an 18″ LF Driver.

-Not all 18" subs are made the same.
+Not all 18″ subs are made the same.
 It has a large cone with a big excursion range.
 This means that to get a balanced sound, an enclosure needs to be engineered around it that has the right amount of airflow.
-Rock and Metal genres are surprisingly more demanding of a good sub in my experience as they have faster transients and require more careful balancing with the bass guitar.
-The EKX-18SP has a fast transient response for the woofer size, which makes it great for the aforementioned genres' rapid double pedal styles.
+Rock and Metal genres are surprisingly more demanding of good subwoofers, in my experience, as they have faster transients and require more careful balancing with the bass guitar.
+The EKX-18SP has a fast transient response for the woofer size, which makes it great for the aforementioned genres’ rapid double pedal styles.

 - Frequency Response: 35Hz to 180Hz (-10dB)